6 Essential Nutrients for Healthy Skin

 Proper hydration helps in maintaining skin elasticity and balances water oil content on the skin.
 It also helps significantly in maintaining a healthy gut by flushing out toxins from the body.
 You are also less likely to get wrinkles and fine lines on your skin if you drink enough water.

 The recommended water intake per day is usually 2-3 liters.
-But it is enough only to maintain it, not to improve it.
-So if you really want to make a difference in how your skin looks, add a few more liters to it and go past 4 liters every day.
+But if you really want to make a difference in how your skin looks, add a few more liters to it and go past 4 liters every day.

 You may try adding a couple of extra ingredients to your water, which is something I can highly recommend.
 Lemon or mint can be added for additional advantages.
 Depending on your preferences, you can also try ginger, honey, cinnamon, cloves, and apple cider vinegar.